rtrwalker/geotecha/README.rst

 You can download the *geotecha* source files from pypi_ or from the Github repository https://github.com/rtrwalker/geotecha .
 *geotecha* uses some external extensions written in Fortran, so you will need to have a Fortran compiler present.
-Then it is a matter of building and installing:
+Building from source on Windows can be trouble some at the best of times, so see the `Issues with building/installing`_ section below if you are trying to build on windows.
+For other systems it 'should' be as easy as:

 .. code-block::